-When growing cannabis indoors, plants are normally in a relatively sealed environment without access to regular wind, whether plants grow in a closet, a tent or an room dedicated to growing.
-This can cause some problems compared to growing outside.
-Outside in ideal conditions there's a breeze flowing through plants, giving them fresh air and strengthening stems.
-A steady supply of fresh air along with a breeze (not too much, not too little) helps cannabis grow faster and even protects plants against certain pests and molds.
+Indoor cannabis plants are normally grown in a relatively sealed environment such as a closet, tent, or room dedicated to growing.
+The lack of wind indoors can cause some problems compared to growing outside.
+Outside in ideal conditions, there’s a breeze flowing through plants, giving them fresh air and strengthening stems.
+Photosynthesis requires CO2, and a steady supply of fresh air helps cannabis grow faster.
+Air movement protects plants from certain pests and molds.

 Benefits of good air circulation and an exhaust system include…

 Stems get stronger due to bending & swaying (like in nature)

 - Better heat & humidity control for faster growth and bigger yields

 Reduce Chance of Mold, Bud Rot & White Powdery Mildew